QUICK FACTS about the Occupational Therapy Department at Munroe-Meyer Institute

 Training and Research Activities

-- AOTA approved 12-month long Pediatric OT Fellowship, in collaboration with Children’s Hospital and Medical Center, July 1st to June 30th annually beginning July, 2017.
+- AOTA approved 12-month long Pediatric OT Fellowship, in collaboration with Children’s Hospital and Medical Center, July 1 to June 30 annually since July, 2017.

-- Provide five 12-16 week long clinical rotations, and up to 10 additional week-long clinical rotations to OT graduate students each year.
+- Provide five 12-16 week long clinical rotations, 2-3 Capstone student clinical supervision, and up to 8 additional week-long clinical rotations to OT graduate students each year.

-- Provide clinical observation opportunities to 3-5 UNMC High School Alliance students and Leadership Education in Neurodevelopmental and Related Disabilities (LEND) trainees across all disciplines each year.
+- Provide clinical observation opportunities to 3-5 Leadership Education in Neurodevelopmental and Related Disabilities (LEND) trainees across all disciplines each year.

 - Responsible for teaching pediatric courses at College of Saint Mary OT program 1996-2008; currently contribute to pediatric & orthotics courses for UNMC CAHP, PT Education; guest lecture at Creighton University OT Education.